Jimbob6272/gatsby-Portfolio-V1/content/sections/cards/cards.md

 ---
 cards:
-  - label: Markdown
+  - label: WordPress
-    icon: markdown
+    icon: wordpress
     prefix: fab
-    description: All posts, projects and sections are editable via Markdown files.
+    description: I currently develope and manage 10+ web properties on the WordPress platform through WP-Engine.
-  - label: Customizable
+  - label: HTML / CSS
-    icon: palette
+    icon: file-code
     prefix: fas
-    description: All theme colors and further properties are adjustable via Css Variables.
+    description: I utilize clean HTML / CSS daily to increase device responsiveness, expand functionality, and promote page accessibility.
-  - label: Configurable
+  - label: Project Mgmt
-    icon: cogs
+    icon: layer-group
     prefix: fas
-    description: Navigation and Social links can be easily adjusted via config objects.
+    description: I use management tools such as Trello, MS Teams, and Slack to easily prioritize tasks and share ideas to meet project deadlines.
-  - label: Projects
+  - label: GitHub
-    icon: terminal
+    icon: code-branch
     prefix: fas
-    description: Display your most important projects in a dedicated section or list them on the projects sub page.
+    description: I utilize GitHub for version control and website maintenance to update plugins, track issues, and document processes.
-  - label: Components
+  - label: Analytics
-    icon: react
+    icon: google
     prefix: fab
-    description: Plenty of reusable components, mixins and with Emotion styled components are waiting for you.
+    description: I believe in a data-driven approach to planning utilizing Google Analytics and Google Tag Manager to share and track key metrics.
-  - label: Integrated Blog
+  - label: Responsiveness
-    icon: feather-alt
+    icon: mobile-alt
     prefix: fas
-    description: Everything you need to start your integrated blog is already in place.
-Just start writing!
+    description: I take a mobile first approach when coding and strive for a consistent experience across all browsers and devices.
 ---

-This Card-Grid component allows you to display predefined cards.
-You could use it like us and display features with it or you could also use it to display the services you provide for your customer.
-Go ahead and adjust the component to your own needs.
+ Here are some of the key technologies and skills I utilize daily that allow me to successfully contribute to nearly any project.